President: Robert Agnello, DO

 Dr. Walker received her D.O. degree from the College of Osteopathic Medicine of the Pacific (COMP), completed her Residency in Family Medicine at Womack Army Community Hospital, completed a Faculty Development in Family Medicine Fellowship at University of North Carolina, Chapel Hill, and received a Doctor of Sciences Honoris Causa degree from Campbell University in 2011.

 She retired from the United States Army as a full Colonel in 2006 after more than 25 years of service.
 Dr. Walker was one of the three founding physician faculty at the Family Medicine Residency in Wilmington, North Carolina and later established this as an American Osteopathic Association approved program.
-She has served as President of the North Carolina Osteopathic Medical Association, a as a member of the AOA Board of Trustees and the NC Medical Board.
+She has served as President of the North Carolina Osteopathic Medical Association, as a member of the AOA Board of Trustees, and the NC Medical Board.

 Nancy has served as the Executive Director for NCS-ACOFP since 2016.
 In addition to her work with NCS-ACOFP, she was employed as the Director of Physician Relations and CME for the Campbell University School of Osteopathic Medicine, and as the Director of NCOMA until December 2021.
 Before her employment at CUSOM, she served as the Director of the Lillington Chamber of Commerce for six years, and prior to that, worked for 30 years in county and state government.